Lone Star Ambulance Employee's

 Dispatch: (Row 1) Alyssa, Daisy, Vanessa, Betina.
 (Row 2) Jose, Albert, Victoria, Omar, Caleb.

-Alpha 3: AEMT J. Hernandez and EMT M. Marquez
+Alpha 3: AEMT J. Hernandez and EMT M. Marquez, on a 12 hour shift, with a combined experience of 22 years.

 Alpha 2: AEMT M. Rodriguez and AEMT A. Pena. combined experience of 12 years.